VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: VERITAS for Verifying the BER Performance of AI-native Receivers

-For the Monitor NN architecture, we cascade a custom designed encoder network that is in charge of feature extraction and a projection network that contributes to more processing to form more distinguishable and less scattered features.

-Our encoder network is a convolutional NN with residual blocks, consisting of convolutional, maxpooling, dense (or fully connected), and dropout layers.
-We design the output layer of encoder network to be of size $I$=512, and normalize its output tensor using the normalization function $f_\text{norm}(x)$ in~(\ref{eq:normalize}) before sending it out as $y$.
+For the Monitor NN architecture, we design a custom convolutional NN with residual blocks, consisting of convolutional, maxpooling, dense (or fully connected), and dropout layers, as shown in Fig.~\ref{fig:monitor-arch}.
+We design the last layer of the NN to be a dense layer with output size $I$~=~256, and normalize its output, $x$, as in~\eqref{eq:normalize}, before sending it out of the NN.

-We note that the output of the encoder network, $y$, is a vector of $I$ elements, however, we do not denote its vector indexing in this paper for the sake of simplicity.
+Here, $\max(x)$ returns the maximum value among all the elements in vector $x$, and $|\cdot|$ is the absolute operator.
+We note that $y$ is a vector of $I$ elements, however, we do not denote its vector indexing in this paper for the sake of simplicity.

-Our projection network consists of two dense (i.e., fully connected) layers, and similar to the encoder network, we normalize its output tensor using~(\ref{eq:normalize}) before sending it out of the projection network.

-For training the Monitor, both encoder and projection networks are involved and cascaded together.
-We train the Monitor architecture with triplet loss function which is a supervised contrastive loss that requires three features of anchor, positive, and negative as inputs.
-The anchor and positive features are generated using two different input samples in the same class, and the negative feature is generated using a sample input from a different class.
-The triplet loss function tries to map the anchor and positive input samples into the same cluster, and the negative input sample into a distinct cluster.
-After training, we discard the projection network and only use the encoder network to generate features, $y$s.
-The Monitor NN architecture with two parts of encoder network and projection network is shown in Fig.~\ref{fig:monitor-arch}.

-We train 3 different Monitor NNs to detect changes in 3 different parameters of channel profile, transmitter speed, and delay spread.
-Our Monitor NN and training and test processes are implemented in Python using \texttt{PyTorch} libraries.
+We train the Monitor NN with triplet loss function~\cite{triplet-loss} to create clustered embeddings from input data.
+Triplet loss function operates on three input vectors: anchor feature and positive feature belonging to the same class, and negative feature belonging to a different class.
+Based on this, triplet loss function on a mini-batch comprising $\mathcal{N}$ triples of input samples is defined as~\eqref{eq:triplet_loss}.